Leicester B. Holland Papers

 BOX 6: Folder 2 (Erechtheum Papers: Appendix III The Ceilings of the Erechtheum)

-- Handwritten manuscripts and notes with Appendix (Fall 1932)
+- Handwritten manuscript and notes with Appendix (Fall 1932)

 - Correspondence Philip Davis to L. B. Holland, July 1, 1932?